 6. It’s Realistic and Can Be Maintained for a Lifetime

-This is Chelsea’s favorite part.
-Ask yourself: can you actually commit to a lifetime of fad diets?
+This is our dietitians’ favorite part.
+Ask yourself: Can you actually commit to a lifetime of fad diets?
 Are you prepared to permanently ban chocolate cake?
 If you’re honest with yourself, the answer is no. Listen to cues from your body on when to start and stop eating, and on how to select items that are both enjoyable and nourishing.

 7. Mindfulness Makes Eating Pleasurable and Healthy